hareyakana/hareyakana.github.io/_pages/dump.md

 author_profile: true
 ---

-**DISCLAIMER:-**The machine learning initiative projects are carried out independently by myself.
-The projects was unable to be proceeded as the data used for this research were from collaborative physics experiments.
-I was unable to proceed the research using the data from it due to resource restrictions and red tapes relating to publishing.
-However I decided to release my portion of my own personal work in my Github pages.
+**DISCLAIMER:-**These machine learning initiative projects are carried out independently by myself.
+The projects was abandoned as the data used for this research were from collaborative physics experiments which needed consent from supervisors.
+I was unable to proceed the research using the data from it due to resource restrictions and red tapes relating to using the data.
+However I decided to release my portion of my own personal work at my Github pages.

 The files are hosted on my personal Github.